glynfinck/CALVIN/mechanical.md

 ![Claw](images/Robot_Drawing_CLAW.PNG)

-#### **H-Bridge Boxes**
+#### **H-Bridge/IR Filter Boxes**
 These boxes are constructed out of 3mm hardboard and made specifically to hold our two H-Bridge circuits that drive our two wheel motors.
 The H-Bridges are mounted under the chassis to conserve space and thus require some form of protection from external contact.
+A similar box was created for the Infrared signal filter circuit.

 ![H-Bridge Boxes](images/Robot_Drawing_H-BOX.PNG)